nrkn/js1k-2019/README.md

 OK - after crunching some numbers I realised that Ranger Down was too ambitious.
 There was no way I was going to get something even resembling it done in 1k.
 I decided to fall back to a Roguelike, I've done plenty of those before.
-I generated some rectangular rooms and used a graph to connect them together with
+I drew a simple little player sprite, and made a dungeon generator that generated rectangular rooms and used a graph to connect them together with corridors:
-corridors:

 ![dungeon](public/b8c0284f6a8e91c3b82c8453e08fdb05d6a80b31.png)